Practical resource for using AI inside the firm

 Short answer

-Accountancy firms should treat enquiry handling as an operating workflow: capture the enquiry, qualify it quickly, assign ownership, follow up with useful next steps, and keep client data inside approved systems.
+Accountancy firms should treat enquiry handling as a revenue-control workflow: capture every enquiry, qualify it quickly, assign ownership, follow up against visible stages, and keep tax, accounts and client data inside approved systems.

 1